FEMtools Modal Parameter Extractor

 any FEMtools standard configuration.

-Modal analysis of a satellite structure.
+Modal analysis of a satellite structure using the global MPE applet.
 The screen shot of the FEMtools

 MPE user interface shows the (a) FRF selection, (b) stabilization chart, and (c) mode shapes, overlay